zoot101/snapraid-daily/README.md

 ## Package Installation

 A package is provided for Debian and its derivatives.
-Note that the author has tested this most on Debian itself (Bullseye, Bookworm and Trixie), and also tested it out on Linux Mint and Ubuntu.
-Tt should work on other Debian based distros ok too.
+Note that the author has tested this most on Debian itself (Bookworm and Trixie), and also tested it out on Linux Mint and Ubuntu.
+It should work on other Debian based distros ok too.
 The script has also been tested on Fedora via manual installation.

-Its highly recommended to use the package if one is running a debian based distro so the dependencies are handled automatically.
+Its highly recommended to use the package if one is running a Debian based distro so the dependencies are handled automatically.

 To install the package download it from the releases page below and do the following.